emj1020/RacialDotMap_DiversityIndex/README.md

 As a long-term resident of the city, I can attest to the striking contrast of race and socio-economic status between neighborhood blocks.
 Almost every neighborhood in Boston has a stereotypical long-term resident (e.g. the North End ~ Italian, South Boston/Charlestown/Neponset ~ Irish-Catholic, East Boston ~ Latino/Hispanic, Roxbury/Dorchester ~ Black, West Roxbury ~ White).
 These stereotypes have remained true for generations.
 However, Boston has more recently experienced an influx of affluent white young professionals into once lower-income neighborhoods and newly developed sections of the city like South Boston, the Seaport District, Ink Block, and along Dorchester Avenue, mainly.

 In the short time that I have resided in Brooklyn, New York, I am astounded by the level of integration within my community and those across the city.
-I have been aware of the residential segration in Boston for some time now but seeing the contrast in New York City and having a newly found ability to investigate spatial trends leveraging open source data, has motivated me to quantify the residential segregation in Boston and conduct a comparitive analysis to New York City.
+I have been aware of the residential segration in Boston for some time now but seeing the contrast in New York City and having a newly found ability to investigate spatial trends leveraging open source data, I am motivated to quantify the residential segregation in Boston and conduct a comparitive analysis to New York City.

 ## Methods